The WERKRAUM Story

 WERKRAUM in transition

-A lot has also happened in the team in that time.
-We first grew steadily to around forty active members, only to reach a point at the beginning/middle of 2018 where we could no longer continue together and the way we had worked together until then.
-The entrepreneurial direction - professionalization and focus on customer needs - was something some people no longer wanted to go along with, and so they left the team.
+A lot has happened in the team over the years.
+We grew steadily to around forty active members, and then in early/mid-2018 we got to a point where we couldn't continue together and the way we had worked together before.
+Some no longer wanted to go along with the entrepreneurial orientation – professionalization and focus on customer needs – and therefore left the team.

-In retrospect, this cut had been foreseeable for a long time and was necessary in the end so that the Werkraum could continue.
+In looking back, this cut had been on the cards for a long time and was ultimately necessary for the workroom to continue.

+The team is now working together again.
 The organization and communication is more harmonious and appreciative than ever before - and everyone is pulling in the same direction.
-This, of course, means that the work within the Werkraum and in the team is progressing much faster.
+Of course, this also means that the work within the workshop and in the team progresses much faster.

 A place for creativity and craftsmanship

-After five years of working on the Werkraum concept and three years of being open, I can say: we've made it.
-Today, the Werkraum is an incredibly great and beautiful place and is not only financially on solid footing, but has "arrived" in Augsburg and is indispensable.
+After all these years working on the Werkraum concept and after 10 years of being open, I can say that we have made it.
+Today, the Werkraum is an incredibly great and beautiful place and not only has a solid financial footing, but has “arrived” in Augsburg and is now indispensable.

 In eight different workshops - carpenter's workshop, locksmith's workshop, blacksmith's workshop, goldsmith's workshop, fablab, ceramics workshop, textile workshop and children's workshop - our small and large guests/customers and a team of about 40 men and women can let off steam with their crafts and creativity.